 The problem of procedure generation for engineered systems may be just such a problem.
 Consider a power plant (either stationary or onboard a ship).
 Its dynamical state can be complex, and a badly-timed action can result in disaster.
 But the kind of actions an operator can take are generally limited to flipping switches and opening or closing valves.
-Since an \mathcal{AE} compactly represents the result of executing all possible plans, it could be invaluable in generating operating procedures and safety analyses.
+Since an $\mathcal{AE}$ compactly represents the result of executing all possible plans, it could be useful in generating operating procedures and safety analyses.
 To deal with realistic systems will require the same decomposition stratagies as traditional engineering.
-Procedures for a system are typically generated by combining procedures for subsystems, which suggests computing \mathcal{AE} 's for subsystems independently and combining their results.
+For instance, procedures for a system are typically generated by combining procedures for subsystems.
+This suggests computing $\mathcal{AE}$ 's for subsystems independently and combining their results.